lordmodkore/zuellig/wp-content/plugins/custom-post-type-ui/readme.txt

 5. Help/support screen.

 == Changelog ==

+= 1.15.1 - 2023-11-08 =
+* Fixed: Fixed up some Right-to-Left language styling issues.
+* Fixed: Fixing forgot to update about page and some PHP constants for CPTUI version.

+= 1.15.0 - 2023-11-06 =
+* Added: Checkbox to indicate you intend to migrate a post type into CPTUI in event of matching slugs.
+Props @ramsesdelr
+* Added: "item_trashed" post type label support from WordPress 6.3
+* Updated: confirmed compatibility with WordPress 6.4.
+* Updated: PHP8 compatibility.
+* Updated: Minimum WordPress version to version 6.3, minimum PHP version to 7.4.

+= 1.14.0 - 2023-08-07 =
+* Added: "Scroll to top" links in CPTUI pages.
+Props @aslamatwebdevstudios
+* Added: Remembers toggled states for CPTUI settings panels.
+Props @aslamatwebdevstudios and @ramsesdelr
+* Updated: Notes about slugs for both post types and taxonomies.
+* Updated: Support/FAQ section with more accurate links.

+= 1.13.7 - 2023-07-11 =
+* Fixed: "themes" marked as reserved taxonomy slug.
+Causes issues with featured image metabox.
+* Fixed: PHP notice around `sort` parameter.

+= 1.13.6 - 2023-05-30 =
+* Fixed: Prevent PHP errors for dynamic WordPress hooks.
+* Fixed: Prevent PHP errors from array_key_exist() checks on non arrays.
+* Updated: Removed Maintainn graphic and added WP Search with Algolia Pro graphic.
+* Updated: Fixed a lot of text escaping for translation-ready content.

+= 1.13.5 - 2023-03-27 =
+* Fixed: Security issue in CPTUI Debug Info screen.
+* Fixed: Added `empty()` check for `can_export` parameters.
+* Updated: Changed textdomain loading from `plugins_loaded` to `init`.

 = 1.13.4 - 2022-12-16 =
 * Fixed: Character encoding issue on CPTUI setting save in conjunction with PHP8 compatibility.